ruoyann/tp/docs/UserGuide.md

 **Q**: How do I receive updates for this app?
 **A**: Currently, the app does not automatically update.
 You can check out the latest version [here](https://github.com/AY2122S1-CS2103T-T09-1/tp/releases).
 Simply replace your current JAR file with the latest version.

+**Q**: Can I contribute to the code as well?
+**A**: Yes, of course!
+We're open-source and are open to new ideas.
+You can contact anyone in the team on [Github](https://github.com/AY2122S1-CS2103T-T09-1/tp) and create a pull request [here](https://github.com/AY2122S1-CS2103T-T09-1/tp/pulls).

 **Q**: What do I do when I encounter bugs?<br>
 **A**: As much as possible, we rigorously test our application before it is released.
 However, should you encounter bugs, you can raise issues to our team [here](https://github.com/AY2122S1-CS2103T-T09-1/tp/issues) and we would look to fix them in upcoming patches.